 In May 2012, United Nations Special Rapporteur on the right to food Olivier De Schutter completed an 11-day mission in Canada.
 While the visit became a flashpoint for political agendas at the provincial, territorial and federal levels, his conclusions were no surprise to those familiar with issues of poverty in Canada (and elsewhere): “What I’ve seen in Canada is a system that presents barriers for the poor to access nutritious diets and that tolerates increased inequalities between rich and poor, and aboriginal and non-aboriginal peoples,” said De Schutter.

-Canadian Feed The Children has been addressing nutritional gaps in Canadian communities for many years through school and community breakfast and lunch programs, largely directed to Aboriginal populations in under-served, remote locations.
+Canadian Feed The Children has been addressing nutritional gaps in Canadian communities for many years through First Nations nutrition programs including school and community breakfast and lunch initiatives, largely directed to Aboriginal populations in under-served, remote locations.
 While organizations like ours have an up-close view of the inequality many Canadians face, the UN Special Rapporteur’s report and response to it underscores that it’s a concern that many Canadians share.

 The Scope of the Problem